 At 41 years of age, Oksana Chusovitina is the world’s oldest Olympic female gymnast and has solidified her position in history as one of the world’s greatest athletes.
-She has competed in seven consecutive Olympiads, winning two Olympic medals, 11 World Championship medals, USSR Junior Nationals and holding the record for most medals won in a single event at the World Championships (nine on the vault).
+She has competed in eight consecutive Olympiads, winning two Olympic medals, 11 World Championship medals, USSR Junior Nationals and holding the record for most medals won in a single event at the World Championships (nine on the vault).
 Officially declared an “Honored Athlete of the Republic of Uzbekistan,” Oksana is even commemorated on a postal stamp in her home country.

 In the 2016 Olympics, her 17-year old child was the same age as some of her competition… She is nearly twice as old as the oldest U.S. gymnast in Rio, 22-year old Aly Raisman who’s called the “Grandma” of the Final Five.
 For added perspective, Oksana won her first Olympic medal in 1992 at the Barcelona Summer Games – five years before current sensation Simone Biles was even born.